google/WebFundamentals/src/content/en/updates/2018/08/devtools.md

 {# https://chromium.googlesource.com/chromium/src/+/d23141f79f139a042e5be53f499be649b6babbd1 #}

-Type an expression that evaluates to a DOM node in the Console and [Eager Evaluation][EE] highlights that node in the viewport.
+Type an expression that evaluates to a DOM node in the Console and [Eager Evaluation][EE] now highlights that node in the viewport.

+Note: **The highlighted node only updates when you type**.
+It does not update on an interval.
+For example, if you type `document.activeElement`, which tracks the element in focus, and then tab through the page, DevTools will still be highlighting the node that was active when you originally typed out the expression.

 <figure>
   <img src="/web/updates/images/2018/08/node.png"